Policies

 Registrations may be cancelled up to seven (7) days prior to the first day of a course without financial penalty.
 Participants requesting registration cancellation must submit their request in writing to info@illinoisfirechiefs.org.
 No verbal requests for cancellations will be accepted.

 Full refunds will be issued for cancellation requests received prior to seven (7) days before the first day of a course.
-A seventy-five percent (75%) refund will be issued for cancellations received between seven (7) and one (1) days before the first day of a course.
+A seventy-five percent (75%) refund will be issued for cancellations received between seven (7) and three (3) days before the first day of a course.
 Cancellations on or after the start date will not receive a refund.
 Petitions to waive the cancellation fee should be directed to the Executive Director.

 Participants who do not cancel their registration and do not attend a course will be held responsible for the full cost of the tuition.
 Special situations will be considered by the Executive Director.